illya-lockhart/wbfs_helper/docs/Part_1.md

 | 0x40000 - 0x40003 | Total number of partitions on the Wii Disc                   |
 | 0x40004 - 0x40007 | Offset from the partition info to get the entry in the partition table |

 For some reason the partition count is repeated in every single one of the entries, and can be optional.
-Let's take a look at the code now!
+Each of these entries tell us where to look for the actual partition table.
+To ensure we read in the correct place, I'm going to use a function called `wbfs_disc_read_buffer` - This function just reads from the disc in the correct place while ensuring to relookup sector locations when crossing into a new wbfs sector.

 ```c
 typedef struct WiiDiscPartitionInfoEntry {